 Clear Spotify Cache on Windows

-Windows users can get Spotify either from the streamer’s official website or from the Windows store.
-The cache deletion process will depend on where you have downloaded your version of Spotify from.
+Windows users can get Spotify from the streamer’s official website or the Windows store.
+The cache deletion process will depend on where you downloaded your Spotify version.

 If you have downloaded Spotify from the official website, do the following: